NingLin-P/clamdjs/README.md

 **Returns clamav version information**

 ## clamd.isCleanReply(reply)
-**Retuens true if the reply of a scan means OK, false if means infected**
+**Returns true if the reply of a scan means OK, false if means infected**